 Zuckerberg’s hedging can perhaps be attributed to the fact that his previous foray into philanthropy and education policy—a $100 million donation to help turn around Newark’s struggling schools—was not judged a success.
 And Facebook’s involvement in developing data-driven personalized learning platforms raises a host of serious questions, including privacy concerns over student data.
 Also, the body of research into personalized learning’s impact on learning is pretty thin.
 This alarms many educators who see the potential for bad, or at least unproven, practices to increase.

 Elliot Soloway points to the Carpe Diem Collegiate High School and Middle School, a charter school in Yuma, Az.
-Although the school has received praise for improved test scores, Soloway is disturbed by many aspects of Carpe Diem’s version of blended learning.
-Specifically, when students are online they sit in cubicles, plugged into headphones, seemingly cut off — for at least a good chunk of the school day—from their peers and the few teachers hired by the school.
-The school’s web site even brags that “with dozens of cubicles filling a large, open room, Carpe Diem resembles a corporate office more than a traditional school.”
+Although the school initially received praise for improved test scores, Soloway is disturbed by Carpe Diem’s version of blended learning.
+Specifically, when students were online they sat in cubicles, plugged into headphones, seemingly cut off — for at least a good chunk of the school day—from their peers and the few teachers hired by the school.
+The school’s web site even bragged that “with dozens of cubicles filling a large, open room, Carpe Diem resembles a corporate office more than a traditional school.”

 In 2013, the NEA Representative Assembly adopted a policy statement on digital learning that endorsed the integration of technology with face-to-face instruction.
 “The appropriate use of technology in education – as defined by educators rather than entities driven by for-profit motives,” the statement reads, “will improve student learning, quality of instruction, and education employee effectiveness, and will provide opportunities to eradicate educational inequities.”